 Grief Treatment at Promises

-Grieving, also called bereavement, is the process of adjusting to situations in life following a loss.
+Grieving is also known as loss and bereavement.
+It is the process of adjusting to life following a loss and getting through the difficult time.
 There is no “normal” or expected time for grieving.
-Some people will be able to return to normal functioning within weeks or months.
-Others, particularly those who experienced a loss that was traumatic and unexpected or whose daily life has been radically changed, may take a year or longer to fully adjust.
+Some people will return to normal functioning within weeks or months.
+Others who have experienced a traumatic and unexpected loss need more time.
+Whatever the case, you must allow yourself to grieve and honor your mourning process.

-- A miscarriage or stillbirth (direct, for the mother, indirect, for the spouse/family)
+- A miscarriage or stillbirth (for both the mother and the spouse/family)

 - The birth of a child with a birth defect